RodrigoSierraV/holberton-system_engineering-devops/0x00-shell_basics/README.md

-0 script prints the absolute path name of the current directory
+0 script is to print the absolute path name of the current director